iidanL/InstallWindowsWithoutUSB/README.md

-# NOW WORKS WITH ALL CUSTOM ISOS!

-> Bypasses all Windows 11 installation errors.
+# DISCONTINUED DUE TO CUSTOM ISO'S MIGRATION TO PLAYBOOKS.

 This method is faster, easier and 100% safe comparing with default windows installation with usb stick.